amirQuf/my_big_problem/README.md

 ## Overview

 The **Keyboard Layout Auto-Corrector** is a tool designed to fix the common problem of typing with the wrong keyboard layout.
 For example, when you intend to type in English but your keyboard is set to Persian (or vice versa), the result is unreadable “gibberish” text.
 This program detects such mistakes and automatically converts them into the intended language.
+So this is just a simple Python module, and  I wrote a test for it.
+I  will make it to the better project and bigger step by step (baby step )
 Example:

 * Mistyped: `لخخع`